SEO costs: an eternal headache.

-You might ask, “Why not go overseas or to a freelancer to obtain affordable SEO?”.
-Many overseas agencies are both cheap and competent, and some freelancers are experienced professionals looking for a bit more freedom.
-But if you’re looking for a cheap agency to cut costs, you are most likely be disappointed.
-You might be able to save money on wages, but many of the costs of SEO are tool hire, link building and outreach costs, and making sure content is written by fluent English writers.
-Outsourcing to another country might seem like a cheaper option; in the long run, you’ll end up spending more on copyediting, re-writing and proofreading to make your content better.
-The benefits of having an entirely Australian based agency (like us at HESK Digital) are clarity, shared market knowledge, and authenticity.
+You might ask, “Why not go overseas or to a freelancer to obtain affordable SEO services?”.
+Many overseas agencies offer cheap seo services and are competent, and some freelancers are experienced professionals looking for a bit more freedom.
+But if you’re looking for a cheap agency to cut costs, you are most likely to be disappointed.
+You might be able to save money on wages, but many of the costs of SEO are tool hire, link building, and outreach costs, and making sure high quality content is written by fluent English writers.
+Outsourcing to another country might seem like a cheaper option; in the long run, you’ll end up spending more on copyediting, re-writing, and proofreading to make your content better.
+The benefits of having an entirely Australian-based agency (like us at HESK Digital) are clarity, shared market knowledge, and authenticity.

 Don’t try to cut costs with a dodgy, unvetted agency, in Australia or overseas.
 Cheap SEO will get you dangerous paid links, bad content, and ultimately volatile and unsustainable rankings which might get you penalised by Google.

 - Writers who are fluent in the language they’re writing in.

 - Link building based on organic outreach and long-term growth.